Barton Yarborough

 William Barton Yarborough (October 2, 1900 – December 19, 1951) was an American actor who worked extensively in radio drama, primarily on the NBC Radio Network.
-He is famous for his roles in the Carlton E. Morse productions I Love a Mystery, where he played Doc Long, and One Man's Family, where he spent 19 years portraying Clifford Barbour.
-In addition, Yarborough spent three years as Sgt.
+He is famous for his roles in the Carlton E. Morse productions I Love a Mystery, in which he played Doc Long, and One Man's Family, spending 19 years portraying Clifford Barbour.
+In addition, Yarborough spent three years portraying Sgt.
 Ben Romero on Jack Webb's Dragnet.

 Early years

 He was born in Goldthwaite, Texas.
 As a youth, Yarborough ran away from home, attracted by the vaudeville stages, and he first worked in radio during the 1920s.
 After joining a touring musical comedy show, he progressed from bit parts to leading man as the troupe played in various places in Oklahoma and Texas.
 He attended college at the University of Nevada, Reno, and the University of Southern California, where in 1925 he became a member of Phi Sigma Kappa fraternity.

 One of Yarborough's earliest reported activities in acting was in November 1922, when he was a member of the cast of a Rebekah and Odd Fellows lodges production of The Prince Chap in Reno, Nevada.
 He was active in dramatic productions at the University of California, including a one-act play on radio station KLX in 1924.
 His work on stage at UC ranged from drama (The Frogs) to farce (She Stoops to Conquer).